Golf Club San Diego

 C. The following provisions apply to guests:

-1. Nomads members may invite up to (3) guests to play at any one Nomads regular event.
-If there are not enough player slots to accommodate all members and guests, then guests will be accommodated on a “first-come, first-served” basis to the extent that there are available slots.
-Guests will be confirmed on the Wednesday prior to the Saturday the round is to be played, and their name(s) will be displayed on the Club web site after 5:00 p.m. that Wednesday.
+1. Nomads members may invite guests to play at any Nomads regular event.
+Members have priority for tournament registration.
+If there are enough player slots to accommodate guests, they will be registered on a first-come, first-served basis.
+Guests will be confirmed on the Wednesday prior to the Saturday the round is to be played via email.
 Once confirmed, a guest will not be dropped in order to allow a late calling Member to play.

-5. Guests without an official SCGA Index/handicap will be eligible to compete for the following regular event awards: 1) Low Putts, 2) Long drive, 3) Low Gross score for the day, 4) Gross Skins, 5) Closest-to-the-pin (low flight only), and any other competition that is not handicap dependent.
+2. Guests without an official SCGA Index/handicap will be eligible to compete for the following regular event awards: 1) Low Gross score for the day, 2) Gross Skins, 3) Closest-to-the-pin, and any other competition that is not handicap dependent.

-6. Guests with a verifiable SCGA Index/Handicap will be eligible to compete for all of the same event awards as guests without an official SCGA index/handicap, plus the following regular event awards: 1) Closest-to-the-pin (high or low flight), 2) Low Net Score for the day, Net Skins, and any other Special Games that are handicap dependent.
+3. Guests with a verifiable SCGA Index/Handicap will be eligible to compete for all of the same event awards as guests without an official SCGA index/handicap, plus the following regular event awards: 1) Low Net Score for the day, 2) Net Skins, 3) any other Special Games that are handicap dependent.

-7. Guests with or without an SCGA handicap will not be eligible to compete for tournament prizes in Nomads Trophy Tournaments, such as Presidents Cup, Memorial Cup, etc.
+4. Guests with or without an SCGA handicap will not be eligible to compete in Nomads Trophy Tournaments, such as Presidents Cup, Memorial Cup, Match Play, etc.

 VIII.
 Reservations and Cancellations